Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPTutorial/TUTORIAL.md

 * **:green_circle: Action**: In the UI for the `KeyPointLabeler` on `Perception Camera`, click on `CocoKeypointTemplate` to reveal the asset in the _**Project**_ tab, then click the asset to open it.

-In the _**Inspector**_ view of `CocoKeypointTemplate`, you will see the list of 18 key points of the COCO standard.
-If you expand each key point, you can see several options.
+In the _**Inspector**_ view of `CocoKeypointTemplate`, you will see the list of 18 keypoints of the COCO standard.
+If you expand each keypoint, you can see several options.
 The `Label` property defines a string that can be used for mapping custom joints on the character to this template (we will do this shortly).
-The `Associate To Rig` flag denotes whether this key point can be directly mapped to a standard Unity key point in the rigged character.
-If this flag is enabled, the key point will then be mapped to the `Rig Label` chosen below it.
+The `Associate To Rig` flag denotes whether this keypoint can be directly mapped to a standard Unity keypoint in the rigged character.
+If this flag is enabled, the keypoint will then be mapped to the `Rig Label` chosen below it.
 The `Rig Label` dropdown displays a list of all standard joints available in rigged characters in Unity.
-In our case the list does not include the nose joint, so the `nose` key point has `Associate To Rig` disabled.
+In our case the list does not include the nose joint, so the `nose` keypoint has `Associate To Rig` disabled.
 If you look at an example that does exist in the list of standard joints (e.g. `neck`), the `Associate to Rig` flag is enabled, and the proper corresponding joint is selected as `Rig Label`.
 Note that when `Associate To Rig` is disabled, the `Rig Label` property is ignored.
 The image below depicts the nose and neck examples:

 <p align="center">